containerbuilding/cbi/README.md

 This command performs:

 * Build and push CBI images as `your-registry.example.com:5000/cbi/{cbid,cbi-docker,...}:test20180501`
-* Generate `artifacts/cbi.generated.sh` so that the manifest uses the images on `your-registry.example.com:5000/cbi/{cbid,cbi-docker}:test20180501`.
+* Generate `artifacts/cbi.generated.sh` so that the manifest uses the images on `your-registry.example.com:5000/cbi/{cbid,cbi-docker,...}:test20180501`.
     * `CustomResourceDefinition`: `BuildJob`
     * `ServiceAccount`: `cbi`
     * `ClusterRoleBinding`: `cbi`
     * `Deployment`: `cbid`, `cbi-docker`, ...
 * Execute `kubectl apply -f artifacts/cbi.generated.yaml`.

+By default, the following plugins will be installed:

+* Docker (Default)
+    * requires Docker to be installed on the hosts
+* Buildah
+    * requires privileged containers to be enabled

+You may execute `kubectl edit deployment cbid` to remove unneeded plugins or change the default one.

 ### Run your first `buildjob`